A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-39318: ChurchCRM SQL Injection Vulnerability

-CVE-2026-39318 is an SQL injection flaw in ChurchCRM that allows authenticated users to inject arbitrary SQL statements through the Field parameter.
-This post covers technical details, affected versions, and mitigation steps.
+CVE-2026-39318 is an SQL injection vulnerability in ChurchCRM that allows authenticated users to inject arbitrary SQL statements and modify database tables.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-39318 Overview